-Refer to the definitions in Appendix I to correctly allocate costs to supplies, equipment and software, services, consultants, and other in the budget form.
+Refer to the definitions in Appendix I to correctly allocate costs to supplies and materials, equipment and software, services, consultants, and other in the budget form.
 Enter amounts requested in Grant Request column, and, if applicable, include additional costs, including any funding from outside sources (excluding federal funds), in the Cash Match column.
 Amounts for Services (Table 1), Consultants (Table 2), and Other Costs (Table 3) will be calculated in their respective tables and carried to the Project Costs master table.
 The total Grant Request and Cash Match must match the amounts in the Applicant Information Form.

-Once the budget form has been completed, provide a very brief narrative of the budget in Part 6 of the application.
-The narrative should specifically describe at a high level what each category of costs includes, such as supplies to be purchased in each of the three categories, what services will be purchased (e.g., database licenses), what travel or other costs entail, and what services will be provided by consultants.
+Once the budget form has been completed, provide a brief narrative of the budget in Part 6 of the application.
+The narrative should specifically describe what each category of costs includes, such as supplies to be purchased in each of the three categories, what services will be purchased, what other costs entail, and what services will be provided by consultants.

-The project and all project expenditures must be completed by August 31, 2021.
-Expenditures made prior to execution of the grant agreement or after August 31 are not eligible expenses.
+The project and all project expenditures must be completed by August 19, 2022.
+Expenditures made prior to execution of the grant agreement or after August 19, 2022 are not eligible expenses.